 With respect to the Funds that display a Peer Group Performance.
 Source: Morningstar Direct for Mutual Funds, as of the most recent month end.
 Morningstar data is ©2025 by Morningstar, Inc. All rights reserved.
-Although gathered from reliable sources, the information is not represented or warranted by p64.
+Although gathered from reliable sources, the information is not represented or warranted by Morningstar to be accurate, correct, complete or timely.
+Peer groups are unmanaged and cannot be invested in directly.

+p64.
 Conservative Allocation: Funds in allocation categories seek to provide both income and capital appreciation by primarily investing in multiple asset classes, including stocks, bonds, and cash.
 These conservative strategies prioritize preservation of capital over appreciation.
 They typically expect volatility similar to a strategic equity exposure between 15% and 30%.